barturba/fastpw2/README.md

 ### Technologies Used
 - **Electron**: Cross-platform desktop app framework
-- **CryptoJS**: AES encryption for password security
+- **CryptoJS**: PBKDF2 (SHA-256) key derivation and AES-256 encryption
 - **HTML/CSS/JavaScript**: Frontend interface

 ## Security Considerations

 This is a basic password manager for demonstration purposes.
 For production use, consider:

-- Using more secure encryption methods (like PBKDF2 for key derivation)
+- Increasing PBKDF2 iterations over time and providing in-app migration
 - Implementing password strength requirements
 - Adding backup/export functionality
 - Using a more robust database solution